-The Council Constitution sets out the roles and responsibilities of each Executive Member, and the responsibilities delegated to the Chief Executive, members of the Executive Team and senior managers of the Council.
+The Council Constitution sets out the roles and responsibilities of each Executive Member, and the responsibilities delegated to the Chief Executive, members of the Single Leadership Team and senior managers of the Council.
 It includes the post and responsibilities of the Statutory and Proper Officers.

-The Chief Executive for the Council is now the Accountable Officer for the Tameside and Glossop Clinical Commissioning Group and from November 2016 joint management arrangements are now in place to foster closer working.
+The Chief Executive for the Council is the Accountable Officer for the Tameside and Glossop Clinical Commissioning Group and joint management arrangements have continued to develop during 2017/18 to foster closer working.
+Some service areas like People and Workforce Development and Policy, Performance and Communications are delivering services directly to the Tameside and Glossop Clinical Commissioning Group.